Words alone will not eradicate FGM, but they have a critical role to play in supporting the campaign to end FGM internationally.

-Debates surrounding the term "FGM" have covered the "culture vs harmful practices" notion, "imperative narratives”, the use of the terms "victim"/"perpetrator”, the "stigmatisation of ritual purification”, the stigmatisation of practising parents, and issues around the “idea or age of consent”.
+Debates surrounding the term "FGM" have covered the "culture vs harmful practices" notion, "imperialistic narratives”, the use of the terms "victim"/"perpetrator”, the "stigmatisation of ritual purification”, the stigmatisation of practising parents, and issues around the “idea or age of consent”.

 The supporters of the term "FGM" emphasise that diluting such a term trivialises the nature of female genital mutilation and the suffering of African women and girls who are cut without consultation, as well as the overriding of the consensus reached by African women (Declaration: on the Terminology FGM; 6th IAC General Assembly, 2005, Mali).